Intermediate-Current Stability Experiment: Description

 Several theoreticians were studying this issue, and Martin David Kruskal and Vitaly Shafranov independently developed similar solutions to explain this kink instability even before these devices went into operation.
 Marshall Rosenbluth started with this work and began considering ways to fix it.
 In late 1955 be published two basic outlines.
 One, stabilized pinch, used external magnets to impart a field into the plasma before pinching.
 The idea was that the field would extend into the plasma only a short distance, and be "frozen in" during the pinch, giving the plasma a "backbone".
 This turned out to work, but as ZETA demonstrated, new "microinstabilies" were formed that were just as effective at ruining confinement.

 Much of this was traced to the fields in the plasma not being similar to those described by Rosenbluth, which assumed the field would only be in a thin layer on the outside.
 Measurements showed this was not the case, and the external field extended almost to the center.
 This led to Rosenbluth's second concept, the basis for ICSE, where the external field would be reverse in direction as the pinch was being applied.
 The idea was to limit the time the field had to travel into the plasma, while still having a strong field during the pinch.

 To arrange this, ICSE proposed to use a torus made of a ceramic material that would be largely transparent to the external magnetic field and would thus not slow its spread into the interior.
 The initial field would be set up as it had been in ZETA, using a series of ring-shaped magnets encircling the torus.
 These would be powered before the pinch.
 To reverse the field, a metal casing around the ceramic would be connected to a second power supply that would turn on at the right instant.
 This would create a field not unlike the one in the plasma itself, but running in the opposite direction.

 The ICSE(b) model, which included all of the Rosenbluth features, would have a torus with a major diameter of 6 m, about the same as ZETA.
 The power supply contained 10 MJ of capacitors running at 100 kV.
-Originally intended to be housed in one of the wartime aircraft hangers, on inspection they were in much worse condition than believed.
+Originally intended to be housed in one of the wartime aircraft hangars, on inspection they were in much worse condition than believed.
 This led to the construction of a new building, D-1, and a long office building running down the former runway beside it.